-- Step 9 (Optional) Click Start Test.
+Step 9 (Optional) Click Start Test.
 This will test the settings you have entered, ensuring they are correct before real users use them to authenticate.
-For details on the testing performed, see •Create additional NTLM realms to authenticate users in domains that are not trusted by existing NTLM realms., page 5-11. - Step 10 Submit and commit your changes.
+For details on the testing performed, see •Create additional NTLM realms to authenticate users in domains that are not trusted by existing NTLM realms., page 5-11.